Unsupervised Learning · Market Basket · 2025

 Mature, established segment.
 Suitable for age-tailored positioning and differentiated messaging.

-Cluster sizes vary from ~14,000 to over 100,000 users.
-Large clusters are suitable for scalable campaigns with broad impact; smaller clusters may reveal niche, high-value audiences worth targeting more precisely.
+Cluster sizes range from ~14,000 to over 100,000 users.
+Large clusters are useful for scalable campaigns, while smaller ones can reveal niche, high-value audiences.

 What Products Are Bought Together — by Customer Type

-Three product associations stand out as particularly informative.
-Each rule includes two indicators: co-purchase rate, which measures how often the second product appears when the first one is purchased, and lift above baseline, which measures how much stronger the association is compared to what would happen by chance if the two products were unrelated.
+Three associations stand out.
+Each rule is evaluated with co-purchase rate, which shows how often the second product appears when the first is bought, and lift above baseline, which shows how much stronger the relationship is than chance.

 Cluster 9 — Single males, 36–45, City B